Bank of Baroda Uganda Limited: Subsidiaries

-BBU owns all of Baroda Capital Markets (Uganda) Limited, which was established in 1993.
+BOBU owns all of Baroda Capital Markets (Uganda) Limited, which was established in 1993.
 The subsidiary is a broker/dealer in capital markets and is licensed by Uganda's Capital Markets Authority (CMA).
 The Baroda brokerage is a member of the CMA Governing Council.

 Ownership

-The following table shows the ten largest shareholders of BBU stock, as of 31 December 2018.
+The following table shows the ten largest shareholders of BBU stock, as of 31 December 2022.